saisrivathsan9/SWIN-CheXpert-Classification/README.md

 * `test.py` looks for checkpoint files matching `best_aucfinetune_from_e*` by default — update the glob logic if your naming differs.

 ---

-## Reproducibility

-For strict reproducibility you may want to:

-* Seed PyTorch, NumPy and Python's `random` at the top of the scripts
-* Set `num_workers=0` (but slower) and disable nondeterministic cuDNN settings

----